yanchith/emacs.d/README.md

 ### Projectile

-- `s-p p`       Switch to project
+- `C-c p p`       Switch to project
-- `s-p f`       Switch to file in current project
+- `C-c p f`       Switch to file in current project
-- `s-p a`       Add a project to projectile's index
+- `C-c p a`       Add a project to projectile's index
-- `s-p r`       Remove a project from projectile's index
+- `C-c p r`       Remove a project from projectile's index

 ### Swiper